Public Works and Environmental Services

 Little Hunting Creek Force Main Replacement Project

-Wessynton Swim & Tennis Club: The pool reopened in June 2025.
-No construction work is planned in this area this summer.
+• Wessynton Swim & Tennis Club: No work is planned during the pause.

-Little Hunting Creek Pump Station: Equipment has been removed from Stockton Pkwy but may return in the Fall.
+• Little Hunting Creek Pump Station: Equipment previously removed from Stockton Pkwy may return as needed when construction resumes.

 Project Background